alphagov/gsp/docs/gsp-shared-responsiblity-model.md

 - health and reliability monitoring using [Prometheus](https://prometheus.io/)
 - alerting using [Prometheus' AlertManager](https://prometheus.io/docs/alerting/alertmanager/) and [PagerDuty](https://www.pagerduty.com/).

-TechOps will work with teams to identify the most valuable things to monitor and alert on (including the above protective monitoring offering) and then work together to implement the correct logging, monitoring and alerting to facilitate this.
+TechOps will work with teams to identify the most valuable things to monitor and alert on (including the protective monitoring offering) and then work together to implement the correct logging, monitoring and alerting to facilitate this.

 TechOps will set up health and reliability monitoring and alerting to ensure that we provide reliable and secure infrastructure, in line with our service level objectives (SLOs).